boomerr1/The-McGill-Billboard-Project/README.md

 # The McGill Billboard Project

 Thank you for your interest in the McGill Billboard annotations!
 This is an unofficial GitHub repository of the McGill Billboard Project.
-We proudly present to you an updated version of the McGill Billboard dataset, consisting of 2 major changes:
+We proudly present to you an updated version of the McGill Billboard dataset, adding 2 major changes:

 * Added the AcousticBrainz features.
 * Replaced the Echonest features with the new Spotify analyses.